Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Definitions, Assumptions, and Notations

 According to the property of the demand, we can define three different versions of the problem.
-If the demand of each customer should be delivered in one tour, we call it \emph{unsplittable CVRP}.
+If each customer's demand should be delivered in one tour, we call it \emph{unsplittable CVRP}.
 If the demand of a customer can be split into several tours, we call it \emph{splittable CVRP}.
-If the demand of each customer is a unit, we call it \emph{unit-demand CVRP}.
+If each customer's demand is 1, we call it \emph{unit-demand CVRP}.

+In this paper, we mainly consider that the vehicle capacity $k$ is a fixed integer with $k\geq3$.